pmrv/CoPanzers/README.md

     you don't have to use partial function application to pull this off, you can also use closures and nested function definitions to achieve the same, I just don't like it as much.
 You can also use sub-generators and the `yield from` syntax python provides.
-The `view.time` you see in there is a reference to the total elapsed time in the course of the game, but it's one of the more ugly parts and likely to change in the future, so I'd rather not spend so much time on that.
+The `time` you see in there is a reference to the total elapsed time in the course of the game, but it's one of the more ugly parts and likely to change in the future, so I'd rather not spend so much time on that.
+Just note that with `abs (time)` you can turn it into a normal `float` and that its value will change monotonic as the game progresses.

 You will notice that the tank also has a weapon and we will see in [examples/demo_turret.py](examples/demo_turret.py#L10) how to use it.
 I will also